Frequently Asked Questions

 Q: Where do I send a news tip/story suggestion?

 Email email@example.com.
-You can also call our assignment desk at 604-609-5800.
-To contact a specific department, (like Steele On Your Side, Sports, Weather, etc.) we've listed them on this page.
+You can also call our assignment desk at 604-609-NEWS.
+Contacts for specific departments, like McLaughlin On Your Side or Weather, are listed on this page.

 Q: Can I advertise my company on your website?

-Q: I have an event that I would like CTV to sponsor, how do I do that?
+Q: I have an event that I would like CTV to sponsor.
+How do I set that up?

-CTV British Columbia is proud to support non-for-profit community and charitable organizations across the province.
-To submit an event for sponsorship, please complete the form in the Community Calendar web page.
+CTV Vancouver is proud to support non-for-profit community and charitable organizations across the province.
+To submit an event for sponsorship, please complete the form in the Our Community webpage.

-Please note: due to the large number of submissions, we generally look at your request with a minimum of 3 to 4 months in advance before your event date.
+Please note: due to the large number of submissions, we generally look at your request with a minimum of three to four months in advance before your event date.

 Q: I have a great picture for your photo gallery, how do I send this in?